laelhalawani/esp32_micropython/docs/identify_board.md

-**Guide: How to Identify and Connect Your ESP32-C3 SuperMini Board**
+# Guide: How to Identify and Connect Your ESP32-C3 SuperMini Board

----
+How to identify you have a compatible board (or to choose a different firmware)

 ## 1. Board Identification by Chip Marking